jdx/mise/README.md

   $ eval "$(rtx env -s zsh)"
   $ rtx env -s fish | source
   $ execx($(rtx env -s xonsh))
 ```
 ### `rtx exec`

 ```
-execute a command with runtime(s) set
+Execute a command with runtime(s) set

 use this to avoid modifying the shell session or running ad-hoc commands with the rtx runtimes set.